ElaFinIta/countries/README.md

 ## Usage:
-Search for a counrty by typing in the input field.
-A list of matcihng countries and their informations is shown.
+Search for a country by typing in the input field.
+A list of matching countries and their informations is shown.
+A matching country is fetched by country name, any country name that CONTAINS the input string is a match.

 ## Concepts practised: